 Examples Steps the School has Taken (Case Studies)

 Social and Emotional Embedded programme of PHSE, E safety, SRE, Healthy Lifestyles etc

 Wellbeing: School behaviour strategy

-· · Assemblies
+Assemblies

 Engagement with outside agencies

-Lego Therapy

 Drawing & Talking Therapy

 Music Therapy

 Cookery

 Outdoor Learning

 Engagement with FSW SW Headstart Kernow

 Loss & Bereavement Workshops

 TISUK Practitioners

 Pupil Voice: School Council

-· Questionnaires
+Questionnaires

 Circle Time

-PE Ambassadors

-Radio Station

 Sports Leaders

-Playground Leaders
+Mental Hell Wellbeing Champions

 Positive Imagery: We promote an ethos of understanding of diverse cultures through

-topics studied, displays, activities and assemblies
+0 / topics studied, displays, activities and assemblies

 Celebration assemblies

 Website celebrates class and school success

 Role Models

 Visitors to School

 Musicians

 Theatre Groups

 Storytellers

 Trips Out

 Community Links: Pupil's awareness of themselves as members of school, local,

-national and global communities is developed in many ways eg links
+, national and global communities is developed in many ways eg links

 to schools, fundraising, assemblies, PHSE, school council, church

-services, Muslim and Hindu visits and themed days.
+services, Muslim / Hindu / Sikhism days with Daya.
 Year 6

 residential visit to London & France and other residential

 experiences.
-Palestinian Penpals.
 North Cornwall Learning Trust.

 Cultural ideas, religion and Our curriculum reflects the attitudes, values and respect that we

 belief have for minority ethnic groups.
 We teach children about Eid,

 Diwali etc and celebrate Easter, Christmas, harvest etc. We have

 resources that reflect a variety of religious traditions and cultures.

 The governing body ensures that no child is discriminated against

 whilst in our school.

 Removing Barriers and The school is committed to providing an environment that allows

 Reasonable Adjustments: disabled children full access to all areas of learning.

 All children are considered individually where teaching and learning

 is modified and supported to help them reach their full potential.

 The school has an accessibility plan

 Children may receive one-to-one or small group support as

 necessary.
 The current SEN code of practice is adhered to.

+necessary.
+The current SEN code of practice is adhered to.

-Things we do well: Things we do we
+Things we do well:

 We have a strong culture of inclusion.
-We have a stron

-Objectives: Objectives:
+Objectives:

 Review accessibility plan.
-Review accessib
+(Done Autumn 21)